 - 1. Students who graduated from high school in 1989 and thereafter. - 2.
 Students who earned a GED certificate or External Diploma Program (EDP) after January 1, 1989. - 3.
-Students who fit the above categories and who have accumulated 59 or fewer transfer hours as evaluated by the receiving institution, and who earned these hours during fall term 1989 and thereafter.

-4. Students who change majors from an associate of applied science degree or certificate program to an AA, AS, or baccalaureate degree program.
+Students who change majors from an associate of applied science degree or certificate program to an AA, AS, or baccalaureate degree program.